 Navigating your calling is often fraught with challenges.
-And that’s not just because we’re not always clear on how to make the correct choice for us, but also because we live in a world filled with other people’s intentions and actions.
-These definitely can affect us, and their impact is not always intended to be a lesson meant specifically for us, if it is even a lesson.
+And that’s not just because we’re not always clear on how to make the correct choices, but also because we live in a world filled with other people’s intentions and actions.
+These can definitely affect us, and their impact is not always intended to be a lesson meant specifically for us, if it is even a lesson.

 Nevertheless, we can learn from everything that happens.
 If we are willing to stay open and curious, and we ask for help, we can become more skillful at managing the curve balls and blown bridges.
 I am not convinced that every unexpected event that comes knocking was intended, or was needed for us to evolve, but while we can’t always tell the difference between karmic payback, accidents, or lessons we purposely designed, we still have to manage what shows up while continuing to care for the infrastructure of our lives.
-We still have to manage the unexpected while following our calling, and we still have to maintain accountability to ourselves, our jobs, family, friends, and to current connections and ongoing transactions.
+We still have to manage the unexpected while following our calling, and we still have to maintain accountability to ourselves, our jobs, family, friends, and to current commitments and ongoing transactions.
 Trust that forces larger than yourself are working hard on your behalf.